Here is the schedule of events for the day:

 Q: Do I need to bring cash?

-A: You can purchase an entry ticket for the event at the Battleship New Jersey using cash or a credit/debit card.
+A: Yes.
 The food and beverage stands will be able to process credit/debit cards, as will the silent auctions.
 The ticket raffles and cornhole event will be cash only.

-Q: I’m a really cheap bastard, and I’m going to sneak my own alcohol on board the ship.
+Q: I’m a really cheap bastard, and I’m going to sneak my own alcohol into the event.
 Why is that a problem?

-A: The liquor license that the Battleship holds strictly prohibits any alcohol being brought on board.
+A: The liquor license that the Flying W holds strictly prohibits any alcohol being brought onto the premises.
 If you are caught with your own alcohol, you’ll be asked to leave, and no refund will be given.
 Don’t be so cheap.

-Q: That’s a great lineup of bands, but I don’t want to see all of them.
+Q: There's always a great lineup of bands, but I don’t want to see all of them.
 Will there be half-day tickets available?

 A: No, sorry.
-Your ticket gets you admission to event, plus a self-guided tour of the Battleship, which normally costs $24.95.
+Your ticket gets you admission to event, and a great day of music.

 Q: Will there be children’s tickets available?